Deira432/Deira432/README.md

 <details>
  <summary><h3>👨‍💻 Dee's Coding Journey </h3></summary>
-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world.
-My journey as a software developer is driven by a relentless passion for building and creating.
-I relish solving complex problems.
-Whether it's optimizing algorithms for efficiency, debugging tricky issues, or architecting scalable systems, I see challenges as opportunities to learn and grow.
-I hold a Bachelor's degree in Computer Science Engineering, which has been the cornerstone of my journey into the fascinating world of technology.
-Throughout my academic years, I delved deep into the theoretical aspects of computer science, honing my problem-solving skills, and gaining a solid understanding of algorithms, data structures, and software architecture.
-I'm committed to continuous learning and staying updated with the latest trends, tools, and best practices in software development.
-Learning new languages, frameworks, and paradigms excites me.
-I also love watching Anime and playing Chess.
+  I started my coding journey as a curious computer science student, passionate about understanding how technology shapes the world.
+As a software developer, I thrive on solving complex problems — from optimizing algorithms to architecting scalable systems.

+  Holding a Bachelor's degree in Computer Science Engineering, I have a solid foundation in algorithms, data structures, and software architecture.
+I’m committed to continuous learning, staying updated with industry trends, and expanding my skills in languages and frameworks.

+  Outside coding, I enjoy anime and reading books — keeping my creativity and curiosity alive.
 </details>

 ---